 To help breastfed babies with pressure changes, breastfeed on takeoff and landing.
 If you’re on a short flight and will only nurse once, you’ll want to nurse on the descent.
 Infants could certainly take a bottle instead or suck on a pacifier.

-Toddlers and school age children will also want something that encourages them to swallow.
+Toddlers and school-age children will also want something that encourages them to swallow.
 Consider bringing along a straw cup or a fun twisty straw to help their ears pop when they’re drinking.
 Pack little snacks like goldfish crackers or Cheerios as well as chewy things like dried mango.
-(I have even heard of brave parents giving their kids gummy bears or lolipops, but mine wouldn’t handle sugar well when strapped in a seat).
+(I have even heard of brave parents giving their kids gummy bears or lollipops, but mine wouldn’t handle sugar well when strapped in a seat).

 How to handle bathroom breaks and diaper changes

 As I said, make sure you’ve changed diapers and donned Pull-Ups just before you board as you can’t always go to the bathroom on your schedule on a plane.

 If you’re traveling aboard a domestic flight with no changing table in the bathroom, ask the flight attendant if you can change your baby on the galley floor.
 You might also be able to change him on the closed toilet seat in the bathroom or on your lap.
 (This should be a last resort, but sometimes you gotta do what you gotta do).